Why my liberal friends disowned me

 These people were the future of relations between our two countries.
 They were valuable, and they and others were destroyed by a dirty campaign trick and the paroxysms of self-righteous public rage that followed it.
 Barack Obama’s response to Russia’s annexation of Crimea in 2014 was measured, taking the mixed populations and military assets, as well as Russia’s legitimate interest in the peninsula into account.
 Yet in December 2016, he rushed through a package of punitive sanctions, threw out diplomats, and seized property on the grounds of the alleged collusion.

-And Trump in his first term was noticeably “tough on Russia,” perhaps through inclination, but one suspects it was also an expedient choice to battle the collusion narrative.
-He hardened and extended sanctions and rapidly escalated hostile, anti-Russian militarization in Europe, including providing Poland with Patriot anti-missile systems, and supplying Ukraine with Javelin anti-tank missiles — for use against Russians.
+And Trump in his first term was noticeably “tough on Russia”, perhaps through inclination, but one suspects it was also an expedient choice to battle the collusion narrative.
+He hardened and extended sanctions and rapidly escalated hostile, anti-Russian militarisation in Europe, including providing Poland with Patriot anti-missile systems, and supplying Ukraine with Javelin anti-tank missiles — for use against Russians.

 Current events in Ukraine are more of the same.
 It has always been obvious that too much Western armament, or Nato membership for Ukraine, would lead to war with Russia, with potentially catastrophic potential for expansion.
 Russia, at least, has said so clearly.
 Washington under both Joe Biden and Trump nonetheless pushed these agendas, with the kind of liberal voices who might once have called for moderation fallen silent.
 On the eve of full-scale invasion, Biden failed to reassure Russia on the Nato question, an enormously provocative act, though naturally supported by the anti-Russian American public.